 A surgical abortion is a procedure to end a pregnancy.
 A health care provider inserts instruments into the vagina and through the cervix to remove the contents of the uterus.

-In Manitoba, surgical abortion might be an option for you if your pregnancy is up to 19 weeks.
-WHC provides abortions up to 16 weeks and Health Sciences Centre provides abortions up to 19 weeks.
+In Manitoba, surgical abortion might be an option for you if your pregnancy is up to 19 weeks and 6 days.
+WHC provides abortions up to 16 weeks and Health Sciences Centre provides abortions up to 19 weeks and 6 days.
 Depending on your dates, we can help you to find late-date abortion providers outside of Manitoba.

 A surgical abortion appointment will be completed within one day at WHC.
 The procedure itself usually takes less than 10 minutes but your appointment may last up to 5 hours.

 No, you will not be asleep for the procedure.
 You will be offered medication to reduce discomfort and anxiety, but you will be awake for the procedure.

 Discomfort during and after a surgical abortion differs from person to person but for most, it feels like strong period cramps.
 Medication for pain is offered to reduce discomfort.

 You can use a hot water bottle or heating pad, or take ibuprofen (Motrin® or Advil®) or naproxen (Aleve®) to manage discomfort.
 Do not take ASA (Aspirin®) for pain – it may increase bleeding.